The Personal Financial Plan – A Must Have For Anyone Serious About Their Finances

 It will allow you to do a deep dive into each area of your finances and turn over rocks that you may or may not be turning over

-Whether your goal is to reach Financial Independence, to fully fund retirement accounts, reduce debt, or to start investing, the best thing that you can do is simply create some sort of plan.
+Whether your goal is to reach Financial Independence, to fully fund retirement accounts, reduce debt, or start investing, the best thing that you can do is simply create some sort of plan.

 The plan helps to reduce my stress and ensure that my wife and I are both aligned.
-As soon as I finished my plan, I shot it over to her to review.
-This is especially critical for us now, since we are no longer relying on W2 income.

-Why are we not all taking our financial lives more seriously?
+Why are we all NOT taking our financial lives more seriously?

 I know that it helped me to get more organized.
 We all take our jobs and hobbies seriously, so why are we not all taking our financial lives more seriously?